Book Club Menu

 Our book club allots some time at the beginning of our gathering to visit with each other and enjoy some wine and snacks.
 Then we sit down in a room large enough for all of us to gather to start our discussion.
 We rotate who hosts the book club and who selects the book for the month and leads the discussion.

-It’s up to your book club to determine the frequency you meet.
+It’s up to your book club to determine the frequency of your meetings.
 We meet monthly and take the summer off due to all the travel conflicts.

 You need to be serious and read the book.
 Of course, life gets in the way and not finishing is fine now and then.
 Have someone who keeps track of all the dates, books, hosts, and who leads the discussions.
 I send out a monthly reminder to my book club.
 We’ve been meeting since 1996.

 We rate our books on a scale of 1-10.
 The rating is determined by how much we liked the book and if it was good for discussion.
-We have all shared this list with other friends.
-It’s linked up above but here it is again: Tri-B Book Club Books
+We have all shared our book list with our friends who love to read—> Tri-B Book Club Books

 Menu Suggestions